 This is an approximate transcript of my presentation at the Beyond Money Breakfast Briefing on 29th October, 2019.
+You can also see this on video: click here.

 What I’m about to say is in essence extremely simple.
 We must act to change our economic system because: